Napolcom belies sale of police ‘reinstatements’

 “Based on our records from 2003 to October 31, 2013, the Napolcom rendered decisions on administrative cases filed against 143 members of the Philippine National Police [PNP], 98 of whom were meted the penalty of dismissal from the police service,” he added.

-Jimenez claimed that policemen who have been slapped with administrative cases were able to return to service because of the alleged “reinstatement for sale” scheme in the commission.
+Jimenez claimed that policemen who have been slapped with administrative cases were able to return to service because of the alleged “reinstatements for sale” scheme in the commission.

 Casuaro said Napolcom decisions dismissing a PNP member from the service are not final and executory.